 Using Bold Colors in Your Small Space

 Adding nice pops of bold colors using outdoor furniture or bright blooming flowers can really help tie a space together.
-Try to stick with 2-3 colors and then design the yard with the same cohesive color scheme.
+Try to stick with two or three colors and then design the yard with the same cohesive color scheme.
 Too many bold colors would be distracting and will disrupt the visual flow through your yard.